Can Your Hairstylist Detect Skin Cancer?

 Many skin cancers, including the most dangerous form melanoma, occur on the scalp and neck, which is usually covered by your hair and thus easy to miss with a routine skin cancer self exam.
-So, as a dermatology provider who also works closely with our aesthetic professionals at Berks Plastic Surgery and Lords & Ladies Salon, you can bet I was interested in this story in NPR’s health news blog Shots.
+So, as a dermatology provider who also works closely with our aesthetic professionals at Berks Plastic Surgery, you can bet I was interested in this story in NPR’s health news blog Shots.

 The article cites research into whether educating hairdressers in how to detect skin cancer via an instructional video could be an effective way to help patients catch melanoma at an earlier stage, when it is still highly treatable.
 The researchers tested 100 hairdressers on their knowledge before and after the video, and it seems that the video helped many of them feel more confident about their ability to pay attention to possible lesions.

 It takes a village to keep tabs on skin health

 Involving your hairdresser in skin cancer detection actually makes sense on one level—your stylist is probably the person who spends the most time looking directly at your scalp.
 If you’re a regular, they might even notice when something looks a little different up there.
 And, as the article states, it is not uncommon for one’s hairdresser to be the first to notice a suspicious mole.